Facebook clarifies Zuckerberg remarks on false political ads

 Zuckerberg’s comments on Facebook’s hands-off policy also failed to satisfy Waters, who said Wednesday it would give “anyone Facebook labels a politician a platform to lie, mislead and misinform the American people, which will also allow Facebook to sell more ads.
 The impact of this will be a massive voter suppression effort.”

-Earlier this month, Democratic presidential candidate and U.S. Sen. Elizabeth Warren of Massachusetts created an intentionally false Facebook ad claiming that Zuckerberg had endorsed President Donald Trump for re-election.
+Earlier this month, Democratic presidential candidate and U.S. Sen. Elizabeth Warren of Massachusetts created an intentionally false Facebook ad claiming that Zuckerberg had endorsed Trump for reelection.
 Warren did so to highlight her critique of Facebook’s political-ad policies.

 “We actually don’t appoint the independent fact-checkers,” Zuckerberg said in a response.
 “They go through an independent organization ... that has a rigorous standard for who they allow to serve as a fact-checker.”